24 March 2010

 However, the Digital Economy Bill, now going through parliament, contains practical proposals to tackle internet theft.
 BECTU believes this is our political opportunity to get something done and to stop the rot.

 The Creative Coalition Campaign has made it easy for supporters to contact their MPs and to ask them to support the Bill and especially its proposals to tackle internet theft.
-Visit this page today to send your MP a message.

 The Industry Trust works to promote and protect creativity and copyright.
 More than 50 BECTU members have signed up with the Trust as ambassadors on this issue.
 Interested?
 Contact Katy Carter for more information.